-To be accepted for admission into the program, a student must present:
+To be accepted for admission to the program, a candidate must:

-- One year of work experience as a registered nurse.
+8. Provide evidence of one year of relevant clinical experience as a registered nurse.

 Philadelphia, PA 19141